 On 4th November, following protests on the streets of Bucharest the day before, the Prime Minister Victor Ponta announces his resignation.
 The Education Minister Klaus Iohannis is appointed as interim Prime Minister.

-The National League for Democracy led by Aung San Suu Kyi wins the national election in Myanmar (formerly Burma) held on 8th November.
+The National League for Democracy (NLD) led by Aung San Suu Kyi wins the national election in Myanmar (formerly Burma) held on 8th November.
 It is the first openly contested national election in 25 years.

 A World Anti-Doping Agency (WADA) commission report published on 9th November recommends that Russia should be banned from athletics competition and that five athletes and five coaches should be given lifetime doping bans.
 On 13th November the International Association of Athletics Federations (IAAF) provisionally suspends the All-Russia Athletic Federation (ARAF) as an IAAF Member.